 The study revealed that two-thirds (65 percent) of employers have hired an employee that was sourced through such sites as LinkedIn and Facebook.

-“Sites like LinkedIn, Twitter and Facebook have been game changers for the hiring and recruiting industry,” said Gustavo Pena, managing partner of Ascendo Resources, an award-winning executive sourcing firm that places accounting, finance, banking, compliance, healthcare, IT, HR & administrative professionals.
+“Sites like LinkedIn, Twitter and Facebook have been game changers for the hiring and recruiting industry,” said Gustavo Pena, managing partner of Ascendo Resources, an award-winning executive sourcing firm that places accounting, finance, financial services, compliance, healthcare, IT, HR & administrative professionals.
 “It is another resource for us to make many great connections for our clients while ensuring a seamless hiring process.”

 When it comes to using social media during the hiring process, employers say the top things candidates can do to their social media presence to make themselves more attractive include (order of importance):